giocode/giocode.github.io/source/projects/deep-learn.markdown

 #### Dropout
 Dropout is another regularization technique that was recently proposed in [6].
 The key idea is to randomly drop the units during training with a probability p.
 When a unit is dropped, all its incoming and outgoing connections are also temporarily removed.
 For each training point, we sample the network by droping units randomly to produce a “thinned” network.
 This is usually done within a mini-batch and the weight of each arrow becomes average over the points in the mini-batch.
 If for one point, the unit connecting the arrow was dropped, its weight counts as zero.
 At test time, the entire network is used but the weights are scaled by the probability p.

+{% img right ../images/neural/dropout.png %}

+Simulation results show that the use of dropout to regularize the network help against overfitting.
+The out-of-sample classification can be reduced to 1% with dropout on the MNISTN dataset as shown in the figure below.

+{% img left ../images/neural/result.png %}

 ## References

+1. R Ramamonjison.
+Training deep neural networks for multi-label classification, UBC Tech.
+Report, 2014.
 1. K Murphy.
 Machine Learning: A Probabilistic Perspective.
 The MIT Press, 2012.
 2. C Bishop.
 Neural Networks for Pattern Recognition.
 Oxford University Press, Inc., New York, NY, USA, 1995.
 3. D Rumelhart, G E Hinton, and R J Williams.
 Learning representations by back-propagating errors.
 Nature, 323(6088):533–536, 1986.